asif256000/boolean_cellcycle_analysis/DOUBTS.md

 - [ ] What is attractor of a state?
 - [ ] Why are we taking the blue arrow as the highway, not any other arrows that are creating the way?
 - [ ] Is any other peer working on the same project?
+- [ ] What will be the format of the data?